SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 1. 1 byte (uint8): `123`
 2. 11 bytes (formatted string): `amount: 123`

-Again, a quick fix will be to padd the shorter case to be as long as the longest case (assuming it's harder to shrink the longer case):
+Again, a quick fix will be to pad the shorter case to be as long as the longest case (assuming it's harder to shrink the longer case):

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]